rogerkamoi/viaChallenge/README.md

 replace arguments with respective values

+return value is the name of the specie: setosa, versicolor or virginica

->- Attempt to upload to Azure failed due to debug mode option - turn it to false did not work
+> Attempt to upload to Azure failed due to debug mode option - turn it to false did not work